VICE-Team/svn-mirror/vice/doc/ReadmeSDL.txt

 Keys and joystick events can be mapped to the keyboard via the virtual keyboard.

-2.4 Text input dialog virtual keyboard
+2.4 Text input dialog virtual PC keyboard

-The text input dialog also has a virtual keyboard, which can be activated with the key F10 or joystick commands Cancel or Map.
+The text input dialog also has a virtual PC keyboard, which can be activated with the key F10 or joystick commands Cancel or Map.

-When the virtual keyboard is active, the following commands are active:
+When the virtual PC keyboard is active, the following commands are active:
 (default keys/joymap shown)

 --------------------------------------------------